surveyjs/survey-pdf/docs/Options-in-Constructor.md

 - [haveCommercialLicense](https://github.com/surveyjs/survey-pdf/blob/master/src/doc_controller.ts#L43)
 `haveCommercialLicense?: boolean;`

-Setting an option to true removes a non-commercial usage warning displayed on the top of the document.
+Setting an option to true removes a non-commercial usage warning displayed at the top of the document.

 ```js
 var options = {